core-wg/senml-spec/draft-ietf-core-senml.md

 Systems reading one of the objects MUST check for the Version field.
-If this value is a version number larger than the version which the system understands, the system SHOULD NOT use this object.
+If this value is a version number larger than the version which the system understands, the system MUST NOT use this object.
 This allows the version number to indicate that the object contains structure or semantics that is different from what is defined in the present document beyond just making use of the extension points provided here.